 We (student and parent/guardian) have read and understand the policies, rules and regulations in this handbook.
 We also understand that the policies, rules and regulations are not all inclusive.
-We agree to adhere to these policies, rules and regulations as set forth by the School District of Bayfield Board of Education.
+We agree to adhere to these policies, rules and regulations as set forth by the School District of Bay • Parent/Guardian Signature Date Student Signature Date Please sign and date this form and return this page end of the first week of school. to one of your child's teachers by the

-Parent/Guardian Signature

-Date

-Student Signature

-Date

-Please sign and date this form and return this page to one of your child's teachers by the end of the first week of school.